Dolores Sibonga: Career on the Seattle city council

-In 1978, Sibonga achieved another historical first by becoming the first minority female to serve on the Seattle City Council when she was appointed to fill the seat vacated by Phyllis Lamphere.
-She would choose not to run to serve the remainder of the term, instead running in the 1979 election to replace outgoing councilmember Tim Hill.
+In 1978, Sibonga achieved another historical first by becoming the first woman from a minority to serve on the Seattle City Council when she was appointed to fill the seat vacated by Phyllis Lamphere.
+She later chose not to run to serve the remainder of the term, instead running in the 1979 election to replace outgoing councilmember Tim Hill.

 Elections

 In the September 1979 primary election, Sibonga won with 40% of the vote, with Seattle police officer, Bob Moffett, coming in second with 23%.
-In the November general election Sibonga defeated Moffett, 55% to 45%, becoming the first minority woman elected to the council.
-Sibonga ran for reelection in 1983 and won the general lection in a landslide against Frank Doolittle, the chairman of Board of Public Works, 64% to 36%.
-In 1987 she defeated future council member Margaret Pageler 57% to 43%.
+In the November general election Sibonga defeated Moffett, 55% to 45%, becoming the first woman from a minority elected to the council.
+Sibonga ran for reelection in 1983 and won the general election in a landslide against Frank Doolittle, the chairman of the Board of Public Works, 64% to 36%.
+In 1987, she defeated future council member Margaret Pageler 57% to 43%.

-In 1989, Sibonga lost an election to become the Mayor of Seattle.
-Afterwards, her bid for council presidency failed.
-She would then choose not to run for reelection in 1992.
+Sibonga ran in the 1989 Seattle mayoral election, which she lost.
+Afterwards, her bid for council presidency failed, and she chose not to run for reelection in 1992.

 Tenure

-Sibonga chaired four committees over her 12 year tenure; Personnel and Property Management (1978, 1980-1981), Parks and Community Resources (1982-1983, 1988-1989), Finance (1984-1987, 1990-1991), and Labor (1986-1987).

-Sibonga introduced legislation that would provide reparations to five city employees fired during World War II because of their Japanese ancestry.
+Sibonga chaired four committees over her twelve-year tenure; Personnel and Property Management (1978, 1980–1981), Parks and Community Resources (1982–1983, 1988–1989), Finance (1984–1987, 1990–1991), and Labor (1986–1987).
+Sibonga introduced legislation to provide reparations to five city employees fired during World War II because of their Japanese ancestry.
 The ordinance passed in 1984, providing $5,000 to the employees.
 Sibonga was the lone "no" vote on a plan for tax breaks for a new basketball stadium after the Seattle SuperSonics threatened to leave the city.
-Plans for the new stadium were scrapped, and the Sonics would eventually leave Seattle.
+Plans for the new stadium were scrapped, and the Sonics eventually left Seattle.
 While she was chair of the parks committee, it studied potential redesigns of Seattle Center, which included an expensive and unpopular proposal from Disney consultants.
 She was a critic of the Disney plan, and worked to maintain minimal changes to the area.

-Post city council
+Post city council career and death

-Sibonga returned to practicing law after leaving city council.
-In 1998, she was appointed to a two year term on the Horse Racing Commission immediately followed by a five year term on the Human Rights Commission.
+Sibonga returned to practicing law after leaving the city council.
+In 1998, she was appointed to a two-year term on the Horse Racing Commission immediately followed by a five-year term on the Human Rights Commission.

-In 2023, she earned the International Examiner Lifetime Achievement award.
+In 2023, she earned the International Examiner Lifetime Achievement Award.

+Sibonga died in her sleep at a hospice facility in Renton, Washington, on September 16, 2026, at the age of 95.